verus-lang/verus/source/docs/guide/src/nonlinear_bitvec.md

 - Formulas that involve inequalities are not supported.
 - Division is not supported.
 - Function calls in the formulas are treated as uninterpreted functions.
 If a function definition is important for the proof, you should unfold the definition of the function in the proof function's `requires` clause.
-- When using `integer_ring` lemma, the divisor of `%` operator must not be zero.
-If a divisor can be zero in the ensures clause of the `integer_ring` lemma, the fact in ensures clause will not be available in the callsite.
+- When using an `integer_ring` lemma, the divisor of a modulus operator (`%`) must not be zero.
+If a divisor can be zero in the ensures clause of the `integer_ring` lemma, the facts in the ensures clause will not be available in the callsite.

 ### Using `integer_ring` as a helper lemma for nonlinear proofs
-As `integer_ring` feature has several limitations, it is not possible to get an arbitary nonlinear property only with `integer_ring` feature.
-Instead, it is a common pattern to have `by(nonlinear_arith)` function as a main lemma for the desired property, and use `integer_ring` lemma as a helper function.
+As the `integer_ring` feature has several limitations, it is not possible to get an arbitary nonlinear property only with the `integer_ring` feature.
+Instead, it is a common pattern to have a `by(nonlinear_arith)` function as a main lemma for the desired property, and use `integer_ring` lemma as a helper function.

 To work around the lack of support for inequalities and division, you can often write a helper proof discharged with `integer_ring` and use it to prove properties that are not directly supported by `integer_ring`.
 Furthermore, you can also add additional variables to the formulas.
-For example, to workaround division, one can introduce `c` where `b = a * c`, instead of `b/a`.
-Experiences indicate that introducing many additional variables can help with the proof.
+For example, to work around division, one can introduce `c` where `b = a * c`, instead of `b/a`.

 #### Example 1: `integer_ring` as a helper lemma to provide facts on modular arithmetic
-In this below `lemma_mod_difference_equal` function, we have four inequalities inside the requires clauses, which cannot be encoded into `integer_ring`.
+In the `lemma_mod_difference_equal` function below, we have four inequalities inside the requires clauses, which cannot be encoded into `integer_ring`.
 In the ensures clause, we want to prove `y % d - x % d == y - x`.
 The helper lemma `lemma_mod_difference_equal_helper` simply provides that `y % d - x % d` is equal to `(y - x)` modulo `d`.
 The rest of the proof is done by `by(nonlinear_arith)`.

 ```rust
 pub proof fn lemma_mod_difference_equal_helper(x: int, y:int, d:int, small_x:int, small_y:int, tmp1:int, tmp2:int) by(integer_ring)